95

 What is the biggest downside of retiring in Malaysia?

-The MM2H visa requirements.
-Since the 2021 restructuring, the financial thresholds have priced out many middle-income retirees.
-The $110,000+ fixed deposit and $8,800/month income requirement are significantly higher than Thailand ($1,800/month) or Philippines ($50,000 deposit).
+The MM2H visa's capital requirements.
+Since the 2024 reform, the lowest federal tier requires a USD 150,000 fixed deposit and a compulsory property purchase after approval.
 If you qualify, Malaysia is exceptional.
 If you do not, the visa situation becomes the primary obstacle.

 What about the heat and humidity?